 tokens for sale to the general public violates the

-code of ethics that miners must adhere to, and
+code of ethics that contributors must adhere to, and

 There

-is no charge to become a mining partner.
+is no charge to become a contributor.
 You will

 need to go through a KYC process and have your